 Wine on an active volcano?
-Sipping a glass of beautiful red while looking down into a valley and with a smoking cone looming behind sounds like a fantasy.
-This is reality in the northeast corner of Sicily.
+Sipping a glass of beautiful red while looking down into a valley with a smoking cone looming behind.
+That all sounds like a fantasy, but this is a reality in the northeast corner of Sicily.
 The volcano is Mount Etna and it is home to a fascinating wine region unsurprisingly dubbed “Etna”.

 Charine and I were at a champagne-pairing dinner in Singapore in 2014.
-The concept of a champagne-pairing dinner is straightforward—there are usually anywhere from five to seven courses of food, each course paired with a specific type of champagne.
-At that dinner, there were five courses which consequentially made for five different champagnes.
+The concept of a champagne-pairing dinner is straightforward—there are usually anywhere from five to seven courses of food, each course is paired with a champagne.
+At that dinner, there were five courses, which consequentially made for five different champagnes.
 One of the five was different, it was not a champagne.
 While scanning the menu, the words “Etna Rosso” jumped out at me, a dry red wine by Tenuta di Fessina.

-The road circumvented the mountain range with Etna’s peak leading the way like a North Star.
+The road circumvented the mountain range with Etna’s peak leading the way.
 At our first tasting stop at Gambino Winery, they laid out a platter of local cheeses to accompany the generous tasting pours.
-The setting could not be better—it was the epitome of what comes to mind when I think of drinking wine in a far-flung destination—we sat on cool metal chairs starring out into the beautiful Alacantara Valley with a towering volcano behind us.
+The setting could not be better.
+It was the epitome of what comes to mind when I think of drinking wine in a far-flung destination.
+We sat on cool metal chairs starring out into the beautiful Alcantara Valley with a towering volcano behind us.

 Paul Lukacs the author of Inventing Wine: A New History of One of the World’s Most Ancient Pleasures said, “What interested me about wine is that it’s intellectually very, very rich.
 You don’t need to know, but you want to know.”

 The wines of Etna are fantastic, the reds and whites all dance on the palate while each has texture from the “minerality” that comes from the volcanic soil.
-One fellow taster described the mineral taste in the whites as if “she had just licked a rock”.
+One fellow taster described the mineral taste in the whites as if she “had just licked a rock”.
 While that may not sound enticing to some people, I can assure you that it makes for a very distinctive wine.
-The Etna wine is an absolute pleasure to drink without any pretense; most of them are made in a way that allows them to be drunk young so the drinker may enjoy the purest form of the wine’s new world fruit flavors with a complexity that comes from Etna’s unique terroir.
+The Etna wine is an absolute pleasure to drink without any pretense.
+Most of them are made in a way that allows them to be drunk young so the drinker may enjoy the purest form of the wine’s fruit flavors with a complexity that comes from Etna’s unique terroir.

 I am not alone in my affinity for the Etna wine region, which some have nicknamed it the “Burgundy of the Mediterranean”.
 The great wine along with the magical setting fueled my inquisitiveness.
 I had to try as many of the wines from the area as humanly possible.
 The “want to know” is what makes wine and enotourism so exciting, and the mystery and depth of wine are exactly what Lukacs was referring to as intellectually rich.